ryanloutos/WashU-Bears-Baseball-Website/README.md

 Baseball-Pitching-Portal
 Collaborators: Ryan Loutos, Mitchell Black, Brian Hall, Kenny Dorian

+URGENT
+- Change create batter and edit batter to include first name and last name fields

 Shorter term (like before our first live matchups at practice)
 - Make load times more even with API/Ajax
 - For staff/pitcher pages, create a filter to include/not include matchups